jhallen/joe-editor/docs/tasks.md

 	prevw,pgdn-!,nextw

-Now if you execute this with an argument of -2, it will be repeated twice, but pgup will be executed instead of pgdn.  (not that several postfix modifiers can be placed after each command).
+Now if you execute this with an argument of -2, it will be repeated twice, but pgup will be executed instead of pgdn.  (note that several postfix modifiers can be placed after each command).

 Sometimes when a repeat argument is given to macro, you want only one of the